S corporation: Example

-If for some reason, Bob (as the majority owner) were to decide not to distribute the money, both Bob and John would still owe taxes on their pro-rata allocation of business income, even though neither received any cash distribution.
+If for some reason, Alex (as the majority owner) were to decide not to distribute the money, both Alex and Jesse would still owe taxes on their pro-rata allocation of business income, even though neither received any cash distribution.
 To avoid this "phantom income" scenario, S corporations commonly use shareholder agreements that stipulate at least enough distribution must be made for shareholders to pay the taxes on their distributive shares.

 Conversion from C corporation

 S corporations that have previously been C corporations may also, in certain circumstances, pay income taxes on untaxed profits that were generated when the corporation operated as a C corporation.
 This is very common with uncollected accounts receivable or appreciated real estate.